baharsener/baharsener.github.io/index.md

 O’Driscoll, C., **Sener, S. B.**, Angmark, A., &amp; Shaikh, M. (2019) [Caregiving processes and expressed emotion in psychosis, a cross-cultural, meta-analytic review](https://doi.org/10.1016/j.schres.2019.03.020).
 Schizophrenia Research, 208, 8–15.

 ### Presentations
+**Sener, S.B.**, Turan, E., Goksun, T., Starr, A. (May 2025).
+The Relation Between Spatial Language and Spatial Skills in Turkish and English-speaking Children.
+Poster presented at the biennial meeting of the Society for Research in Child Development, (Minneapolis, MN).

 **Sener, S.B.**, Decarli, G., de Hevia, L., Starr, A. (July 2024).
 The Origins of the Mental Timeline.
 Poster submission to be presented at the biennial meeting of the International Congress of Infant Studies Conference, (Glasgow, Scotland).

 **Sener, S.B.**, Decarli, G., de Hevia, L., Starr, A. (March 2024).
 The Origins of the Mental Timeline.
 Poster presented at the biennial meeting of the Cognitive Development Society Conference, (Pasadena, CA).